This document is a WORK IN PROGRESS.

 Packages can support having multiple versions installed simultaneously.
 This is useful for libraries which may have changed interfaces between versions.
 This feature is called slotting.

 Most packages have no need for slotting.
-These packages specify SLOT="0"
+These packages specify SLOT="0".
+This is not the same as

-), an empty slot means "disable slotting entirely", and should
+specifying an empty slot (SLOT=""), an empty slot means "disable slotting entirely", and should

 not be used.